 Furthermore, my sustained practice of Yin Yoga requires that I engage in supportive activities to facilitate the healing of my back.
 One of these activities is taking regular walks.
 Engaging in mindful walking allows my body to “feel itself” as it repositions itself.
 Indeed, holding a stretch for 40 minutes results in significant changes in the body.
 While these changes are positive, they nevertheless require personal space.
 I must give my body the space it needs to heal.

-I also support my body’s healing by following a strict vegan diet.
+I also support my body’s healing by following a plant based diet.
 This diet helps promote healing in my body.
 It also gives me the sustained energy to engage in all the various activities needed to heal.

 The healing the comes with answering the Call to Eldership is not new to me.
 Part of the reason I am so optimistic about healing my back is I have healed other ailments through application of Wisdom.